2020-07-15

 I hope very much Lydia will be able to keep Maul busy until the morning, so he won't learn the news too soon and get stupid ideas.
 I had planned on staying at the inn which is even free tonight because it's a traditional holiday called Hearts' Day on which the good people of Skyrim apparently meet with their lovers and do things never talked about afterwards.
 However, with Ingun still at large (possibly in connection with this very holiday, in which case we have really no chance of guessing where she might be), we'd better spend the night in her house.

 Apart from that, the inn may be uncomfortably crowded tonight.
-So I will sleep in the big bedroom upstairs and Jenassa and Jordis will take turns keeping guard just inside the entrance while the other one can use the other half of the bed.
+So I decide I'll sleep in the big bedroom upstairs and Jenassa and Jordis will take turns keeping guard just inside the entrance while the other one can use the other half of the bed.

 next awakening